0xsha1man/living-meeple/README.md

 ## Challenges and Learnings

 The primary challenge in any multi-image AI project is maintaining visual consistency.
 Early AI image tools struggled to redraw the same character or maintain a coherent style from one image to the next.
 Our key learning was to leverage the new image editing and reference image capabilities of the Gemini 2.5 Flash model.
 By generating a base asset (like a meeple) once and then using it as a reference for in-painting, we could ensure our "characters" remained identical throughout the story.

+A second, practical challenge was working within the API's free-tier rate limits (e.g., 10 requests per minute for the image model, 30 RPM for the text model).
+Our layered approach, while powerful, makes many sequential API calls.
+To solve this, we engineered a deliberate delay between each request, pacing the application to respect the API quotas.
+This highlights a real-world engineering consideration when building production-ready AI applications.

-This project underscored the power of treating the AI not as a one-shot creator, but as a tool to be guided through a structured, layered workflow.
+This project underscored the power of treating the AI not as a one-shot creator, but as a tool to be guided through a structured, layered workflow that respects both creative and technical constraints.

 ## Technology Stack